xStarbound/xStarbound/README.md

   - To replace the old, potentially crash-prone sandbox-breaking code used by certain mods, new Lua callbacks for safely saving and reading variables in global variable tables with the same expected cross-context scopes.
   - **Note:** This causes some mod compatibility issues; see below for affected mods.
 A patch to fix them will be released soon.
 - Full, up-to-date Lua API documentation.
 (Aside from a lot of engine calls into Lua scripts.)
 - Control multiple characters on a single client!
+Is fully multiplayer-compatible.
 By FezzedOne.
 Replaces OpenStarbound's character swapping feature.
   - `/add` and `/adduuid`: Loads and adds a player character from your saves.
   - `/swap` and `/swapuuid`: Swaps to a different character.
 If the character isn't loaded, replaces your current character.
   - `/remove` and `/removeuuid`: Removes a character you're not currently controlling.